Let's take a look at the key concepts and terminology related to WSO2 Open Banking.

-- Analytics: This component provides a host of statistical graphs, an alerting mechanism for predetermined events, and log analysis.
+- Analytics: This enables monitoring and recording of API-level usage through statistical visualizations with statistical graphs, an alerting mechanism for predetermined events, and log analysis.

 - Identity and Access Management (IAM): This enables compliance with the Regulatory Technical Standards (RTS) of the PSD2 regulations, including SCA and user consent management.

 - Integration: This provides required integration points to integrate with core banking systems and other related third-party systems.

 Following are the user types/roles that are available in WSO2 Open Banking: